 In Illinois, for instance, the listing broker need not convey information about:

-And in Colorado, the seller's broker need not tell buyers about deaths that occurred on the property, nor about any facts or suspicions regarding circumstances that might psychologically impact or stigmatize the property.
+And in Colorado, the seller's broker need not tell buyers about facts or suspicions regarding circumstances that might psychologically impact or stigmatize the property.
 (See C.R.S. § 12-61-804 (2)).

 Again, check with your real estate broker or state commission on real estate for details.
 As a seller, it is important to know what your broker must tell buyers, so that you can properly advise the broker and avoid liability for misrepresentation or failure to disclose.